eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 You have now finshed configuring Codewind to be used remotely.

-In the next topic, you will learn how to [use Codewind remotely to build and run projects in your cloud](./remotedeploy-projects.html).
+In the next topic, you will learn how to [use Codewind remotely to create and import projects](./remotedeploy-projects-vscode.html).